 The most recent decade of time (2010-2020) has been transformative for Ord and its Region.
 During this period the collective impact of searching for the right game plan, growing leaders, engaging more of the community in development and standing up a high level of annual private and public development projects makes Ord a transformative community.
-Later is this story we summarize key lessons learned that can be considered by other rural communities as you seek your formula for development success.
+Later is this story, we summarize key lessons learned that can be considered by other rural communities as you seek your formula for development success.

-Our paper, Ord's Entrepreneurial Development Chronology, is a must read providing the quantitative and qualitative evidence of Ord's journey from severe crisis to being one of rural America's most successful rural communities.
-This chronology demonstrates it takes time, but with a smart game plan and deep commitment any community can become a more prosperous community.
-This paper will be released in the fall of 2020.
+This paper is a must-read providing the quantitative and qualitative evidence of Ord's journey from severe crisis to being one of rural America's most successful rural communities.
+This chronology demonstrates it takes time, but with a smart game plan and deep commitment, any community can become a more prosperous community.
+Find the chronology paper in our website's resource library.